ajayreddyfsd/NASA-Mission-Control/FullStack_Execution_Flow.md

 - Each API endpoint is typically made up of two files: a **controller file** and a **router file**.
   - The **controller file** contains the core controller functions.
   - The **router file** maps specific routes to these controller functions.
 - Controllers and routers work together: the controller functions return data (like JSON, text, or HTML), and the router files organize these controller-functions by mapping them to specific routes.
-We usually have multiple controller-files and router-files.
+We usually have multiple controller-files and multiple router-files.
 - Finally, in `app.js`, we "mount" these routers on specific-paths again so the server knows which router to use for which request.
   -but here in the code, what we will do is, we will make a helper to do this, api.js, and then use the api.js in app.js